 Cloud options can have a huge impact on your licensing agreement renewal, and are a real opportunity to build cost savings and simplify your licensing.
 Moving to the cloud helps you save on infrastructure costs, and cloud products like Microsoft 365 also have the ability to decrease your future licensing investment.

 Microsoft 365 gives existing customers the opportunity to experiment with cloud licensing, while maintaining their existing on-premises infrastructure.
-But remember, as you increase cloud licensing, it’s always wise to negotiate a possible migration back to on premise if this cloud suite does not satisfy your expectations.
+But remember, as you increase cloud licensing, it’s always wise to negotiate a possible migration back to on-premises if this cloud suite does not satisfy your expectations.